CAPITAL ONE FINANCIAL CORPORAT - GuruFocus.com

 Do you hold Capital One common stock?
 If so, please visit Capital One Financial Corporation Shareholder Investigation or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating whether members of the Board of Directors of Capital One Financial Corporation (“Capital One”) (: COF) breached their fiduciary duties to Capital One.
+24, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating whether members of the Board of Directors of Capital One Financial Corporation ("Capital One") (NYSE: COF) breached their fiduciary duties to Capital One.

 If you hold Capital One stock and would like to discuss your legal rights and options, please visit Capital One Financial Corporation Shareholder Investigation or contact Peter Allocco at (212) 951-2030 or [email protected].